 The state and college board provide exam subsidies for students who qualify for free and reduced lunch.
 Learn more about fee reductions and exam prices here.
 Pflugerville ISD will charge students $86 per AP exam.
 Students on free and reduced lunch will be charged $15 per AP exam.
 Students earning a qualifying score of 3 or higher will be reimbursed for amount paid for exam (excluding late fees or other ordering fees).

-Learn more about exam prices and dates in the May 2022 AP Testing Information Guide (link coming August 2021).
+Learn more about exam prices and dates in the May 2022 AP Testing Information Guide - review carefully for important registration and payment deadlines.